kjaymiller/es-seattle-terry-stops/readme.md

 `ES_INDEX="seattle-terry-stops` - name of the index to be created in Elasticsearch

 ### Local/hosted Deployment
-Connect to an hosted instance by setting the following environment
+Connect to an hosted instance by setting the following environment.

 variables:
+* `ES_VERSION=8.0.0` - elasticsearch version
 * `ES_HOST="HTTPS://EXAMPLEHOST.COM:9200` - the address of your Elastic instance (defaults to localhost)
 * `ES_PWD=changeme` - the password to connect to your Elasticsearch cluster (defaults to 'changeme')
 * `ES_USER=elastic` - the username of the account (defaults to 'elastic')